Is Yu Garden Worth Visiting in 2026? Full Guide & Review— lived here 1 year

 2. How to get to Yu: Take Shanghai Metro Line 10 to Yuyuan Garden Station, Exit 1

-3. Time needed: Allow 90 minutes to properly explore the garden and nearby Yuyuan Bazaar
+3. Time needed: Allow 90 minutes to properly explore the garden and the nearby Yuyuan Bazaar

 4. Know before you go: Bring water, comfortable shoes, and patience for crowds